|Large portions of the text below were reported by LBREPORT.com in October 2014. We've updated our report below with subsequent developments.

 Starting in FY 09 (with Garcia elected as a Councilman in March 2009) and heading into FY10, Mayor Foster recommended and the Council approved budget reductions that ultimately erased 208 citywide deployable police officers, over 20% of the 961 citywide budgeted officers LB taxpayers previously had.
 By August 2012, annual budget reductions had erased over 150 budgeted police positions when Foster recommended his FY13 budget (chronology begins below.)

 The bottom line for taxpayers: LB doesn't have 186 citywide deployable budgeted officers that it previously had and those include LBPD's former field anti-gang unit.

-Long Beach currently provides its taxpayers with a budgeted sworn police level for routine citywide deployment of 1.59 officers per thousand residents.
-(Ratio reflects citywide deployable officers, doesn't include officers limited to and paid by Port/Airport/LBCC/LBUSC/LBTransit/Metro; if contracted officers are included, ratio would still be only 1.79 officers per thousand.)
+Chart below displays LB's FY 20 budgeted police level.
+In Sept.
+2020, the City Council voted to defund 48 officers in FY21, leaing LB with a FY21 budgeted sworn police level for routine citywide deployment of roughly 1.5 officers per thousand residents.
+(The ratio reflects citywide deployable officers, doesn't include officers limited to and paid by Port/Airport/LBCC/LBUSC/LBTransit/Metro; if contracted officers are included, ratio would still be only 1.79 officers per thousand.)
 By comparison, Los Angeles provies its taxpayers with 2.47 per thousand, and Signal Hill delivers 3.15 sworn officers per thousand residents for its taxpayers.

 blog comments powered by Disqus